 Energy Efficient Homes is an existing, mature offering carried forward from Phase III.
 The Residential CSP will develop marketing material to facilitate the transition to Phase IV.
-The CSP also plans to make rebates for HVAC equipment and pool pumps available through a midstream channel.
+The CSP also plans to make rebates for HVAC equipment available through a midstream channel.
 PPL Electric Utilities may continue to offer downstream rebates on these measures.